open-rsx/rsb-manual/preparation.rst

            [transport.socket]
            enabled = 0

-        Lines 3 and 4 can be omitted to enable both :term:`transports` in parallel.
+        Lines 3 and 4 can be omitted to enable both :term:`transport` s in parallel.

      #.
 Locally for the current directory